 Danielle Stevens, PhD

 Danielle received her PhD in Epidemiology from the Department of Public Health Sciences at the Medical University of South Carolina in 2019.
 During that time, she received specialized training in clinical and translational research.
-She was a postdoctoral fellow in the Epidemiology Branch of the Eunice Kennedy Shriver National Institute of Child Health and Human Development until 2021.
+She completed two NIH postdoctoral fellowships in perinatal/pediatric epidemiology at the Eunice Kennedy Shriver National Institute of Child Health and Human Development and environmental epidemiology at the National Institute of Environmental Health Sciences.
 She previously received a BS in Health Sciences from Furman University and worked as a research assistant for LiveWell Greenville.

 In 2021, Danielle was funded as an ODS Research Scholar for a project examining fatty acids and infant adiposity, respiratory, and atopic outcomes.
 In 2023, Danielle was awarded a K99/R00 to investigate gestational phthalate and phthalate alternative exposures associated with early life cardiometabolic development.